amelendez-ds/Fraud-detection-with-AI/README.md

 5. Performance Reports and Conclusions

 ## Notes
 This project is succeptible of several changes and algorithm improvement.
 Its purpose was self challenge with very specific data that had to do with **Finance Technology**, hence getting some hands-on real world **banking problems**.
-The more I improve in my skills, the more I will be updating the projects.
+The more I improve in finance knoledge and programming abilities, the more I will go on improving these projects.